 In the beginning

 The field of automatic translation goes back further than you may think.
-The first research programmes exploring machine translation systems were carried out in the early 1950s and focused on the Russian<>English language pair.
-As you can imagine, progress was slow and the quality of the output fell well short of that produced by a human translator.
+The first research programs exploring machine translation systems were conducted in the early 1950s and focused on the Russian<>English language pair.
+As you can imagine, progress was slow, and the quality of the output fell well short of that produced by a human translator.

-Whereas a machine translation service aims to automatically generate a target language text without the need for any human input, computer-assisted translation software tools are designed to support the professional translator in their work, by storing previously-translated content in a translation memory (TM), integrating glossaries and termbases and applying quality control tools such as spell-checks in the interface directly.
+Whereas a machine translation service aims to automatically generate a target language text without the need for any human input, computer-assisted translation software tools are designed to support the professional translator in their work by storing previously-translated content in a translation memory (TM), integrating glossaries and termbases and applying quality control tools such as spell-checks in the interface directly.

 Machine translation companies’ ultimate aim is to bypass the human translator altogether.
 Among the most well-known operators in this field is Google translate, whose online service processes over 100 billion words per day.
 Impressive numbers indeed.
-However, you don’t need to be a professional translator to see that the target language text generated is still far from satisfactory.
+However, you don’t need to be a professional translator to see that the target-language text generated is still far from satisfactory.

-This involves a human translator performing an extensive editing of machine translated material to make it acceptable for publication.
-As an increasing number of localization companies offer it as a service, its use is becoming more widespread and is set to grow significantly over the coming years, particularly for more ‘formulaic’ and repetitive text types.
+This involves a human translator performing extensive editing of machine-translated material to make it acceptable for publication.
+As an increasing number of localization companies offer it as a service, its use is becoming more widespread.
+It is set to grow significantly over the coming years, particularly for more ‘formulaic’ and repetitive text types.
 That said, if your document requires any element of creativity, such as in marketing and publicity materials, a human touch is always best.

-Although, for the time being the best results always come from a human translator, either through the traditional method or via machine translation post editing, current estimates are that machine translation will have ‘caught up’ with human within the next 10-20 years.
-Watch this space…
+Although, for the time being, the best results always come from a human translator, either through the traditional method or via machine translation post-editing, current estimates are that machine translation will have “caught up” with human translation within the next 10-20 years.
+Watch this space!